akfldk1028/gridtrader_backend/scalping/instructions_v3.md

 ### Instruction Workflow
 #### Pre-Decision Analysis:
-1. **Review Current Investment State and Previous Decisions**: Examine the most recent investment state and the history of decisions to understand the current portfolio position and past actions.
+1. **Review Current Investment State and Previous Decisions**: Start by examining the most recent investment state and the history of decisions to understand the current portfolio position and past actions.
+Review the outcomes of past decisions to understand their effectiveness.
+This review should consider not just the financial results but also the accuracy of your market analysis and predictions.
-2. **Analyze Market Data**: Utilize Data 1 (Market Analysis) to examine current market trends, including price movements and technical indicators.
+2. **Analyze Market Data**: Utilize Data 2 (Market Analysis) and Data 6 (Current Chart Image) to examine current market trends, including price movements and technical indicators.
+Pay special attention to the SMA_10, EMA_10, RSI_14, MACD, Bollinger Bands, and other key indicators for signals on potential market directions.
-3. **Identify Trading Opportunities**: Look for specific buy or sell signals based on the key conditions outlined above.
+3. **Incorporate Crypto News Insights**: Evaluate Data 1 (Crypto News) for any significant news that could impact market sentiment or the KRW-BTC pair specifically.
+News can have a sudden and substantial effect on market behavior; thus, it's crucial to be informed.
+5. **Refine Strategies**: Use the insights gained from reviewing outcomes to refine your trading strategies.
+This could involve adjusting your technical analysis approach, improving your news sentiment analysis, or tweaking your risk management rules.

 #### Decision Making:
-4.  **Synthesize Analysis**:  Combine insights from market analysis and technical indicators to form a coherent view of the market.
+6. **Synthesize Analysis**: Combine insights from market analysis, chart images, news, and the current investment state to form a coherent view of the market.
+Look for convergence between technical indicators and news sentiment to identify clear and strong trading signals.
-5.  **Chart Image Analysis**: Pay careful attention to real-time chart images for visual confirmation of trend patterns (support/resistance levels, price action, candlestick formations), volume indicators (spikes, trends, breakout confirmations), technical patterns (reversals, continuations, chart formations), indicator signals (RSI divergence, MACD crossovers, Bollinger Band positions), and time frame correlations to validate trading decisions and identify optimal entry/exit points for scalping opportunities.
-Look for convergence of multiple technical factors to confirm strong trading signals and execute trades when clear setups emerge.
-6.  **Apply Aggressive Risk Management Principles**: While maintaining a balance, prioritize higher potential returns even if they come with increased risks.
+7. **Apply Aggressive Risk Management Principles**: While maintaining a balance, prioritize higher potential returns even if they come with increased risks.
 Ensure that any proposed action aligns with an aggressive investment strategy, considering the current portfolio balance, the investment state, and market volatility.
-7.  **Apply Trading Signal Criteria**: Focus on RSI, MACD, and Bollinger Bands to identify potential buy or sell opportunities.
+8. **Incorporate Market Sentiment Analysis**: Factor in the insights gained from the Fear and Greed Index analysis alongside technical and news sentiment analysis.
+Assess whether current market sentiment supports or contradicts your aggressive trading actions.
+Use this sentiment analysis to adjust the proposed action and investment proportion, ensuring that decisions are aligned with a high-risk, high-reward strategy.
-8. **Determine Action and Percentage**: Decide on the most appropriate action (buy, sell, hold) based on the synthesized analysis.
+9. **Determine Action and Percentage**: Decide on the most appropriate action (buy, sell, hold) based on the synthesized analysis.
 Specify a higher percentage of the portfolio to be allocated to this action, embracing more significant opportunities while acknowledging the associated risks.
 Your response must be in JSON format.

 ### Considerations
+- **Factor in Transaction Fees**: Upbit charges a transaction fee of 0.05%.
+Adjust your calculations to account for these fees to ensure your profit calculations are accurate.
 - **Account for Market Slippage**: Especially relevant when large orders are placed.
 Analyze the orderbook to anticipate the impact of slippage on your transactions.
-- **Avoid Indicator Conflicts**: If indicators provide conflicting signals, consider holding until clearer conditions emerge.- **Maximize Returns**: Focus on strategies that maximize returns, even if they involve higher risks. aggressive position sizes where appropriate.
+- **Maximize Returns**: Focus on strategies that maximize returns, even if they involve higher risks. aggressive position sizes where appropriate.
 - **Mitigate High Risks**: Implement stop-loss orders and other risk management techniques to protect the portfolio from significant losses.
 - **Stay Informed and Agile**: Continuously monitor market conditions and be ready to adjust strategies rapidly in response to new information or changes in the market environment.
 - **Holistic Strategy**: Successful aggressive investment strategies require a comprehensive view of market data, technical indicators, and current status to inform your strategies.
 Be bold in taking advantage of market opportunities.